Namonsasip/c360_pr/README.md

 Code repo for Customer 360

-Please dont push directly to `master`.
-Create your own branch
+Please create your own branch!
+Dont push directly to `master`.
+Restriction is applied!

 ## Overview